aladrin/4scii/README.md

-# 4scii - Draw ASCII art using the mouse in the terminal
+# 4scii - ASCII art with the mouse in the terminal

 Tested on OpenBSD and Linux